-Reports of more recent, and common, casual visitation, and plans for visits to Havasu Canyon, are omitted.
-See Part 17 of THE GRAND CANON Volume 1 for a complete bibliography that includes all such items.
+Reports of recent (non-historical) commonplace casual visitation, and plans for visits to Havasu Canyon, are omitted.
+See Part 2 of THE GRAND CANON Volume 1/Part B for a complete bibliography that includes all such items (in the digital file search on "Havasupai" or "Havasu" therein).